Written by Dion Jay Tality

 3. Auditing: Identify and Address Vulnerability Points

 Regular audits are imperative to ensure the BPO provider’s data security policies are up to par.
 They involve thoroughly examining devices, systems, networks, and even processes.
 They sometimes require constant monitoring and ongoing evaluation of business operations.
-The goal is to identify vulnerability points, prevent security threats, and address issues immediately.
+The goal is identifying vulnerability points, preventing security threats, and addressing issues immediately.

 Here are a few steps BPO companies take when performing business audits: